intel-lab-lkp/linux/Documentation/admin-guide/mm/transhuge.rst

 	Usually because failed to allocate some continuous swap space for the huge page.

+split_page
+	is incremented every time a huge page is split into base pages.
+This can happen for a variety of reasons but a common reason is that a huge page is old and is being reclaimed.
+	This action implies splitting all PMD/PTE mapped with the huge page.

+split_page_failed
+	is incremented if kernel fails to split huge page.
+This can happen if the page was pinned by somebody.

+deferred_split_page
+	is incremented when a huge page is put onto split queue.
+This happens when a huge page is partially unmapped and splitting it would free up some memory.
+Pages on split queue are going to be split under memory pressure.

 As the system ages, allocating huge pages may be expensive as the system uses memory compaction to copy data around memory to free a huge page for use.
 There are some counters in ``/proc/vmstat`` to help